Highlights of the Program

 • Reviewing carbon footprint comparisons across dairy systems based on feeding and regional differences

-• Learning how LCA evaluates the environmental impact of agri-tech interventions like feed additives
+• Understanding how LCA evaluates the environmental impact of agri-tech interventions, such as feed additives

-• Exploring how integrated LCA models assess trade-offs across climate, biodiversity, and animal welfare
+• Detailing how integrated LCA models assess trade-offs across climate, biodiversity, and animal welfare

 16:55 - 17:00